teskpicoin/tesk-1/README.md

 # Tesk
-It's a a powerful and simple [node](http://nodejs.org) module of high order functions to execute synchronous tasks or asynchronous tasks.
+It's a powerful and simple [node](http://nodejs.org) module of high order functions to execute synchronous tasks or asynchronous tasks.

 ## Installation